VollmerLab/16S_Florida_Tank_Analysis/random_forest_analysis.md

 In order to perform this analysis I reduced the dataset to include only 15 coral genotypes which had data across all timepoints in the diseased treatment.

 First I used an NMDS to visualize differences between bacterial communities.
+ASVs included are only those significantly associated with NMDS1 and/or NMDS2
 ![image info](Figures/nmds_diseaseExposed_genotype_asv.png)

 The data was then split into training (4D, 5H) and testing (3D, 3H) datasets.
 Data was preprocessed by first downsampling to have the same number of diseased and healthy genotypes, then ASVs containing 0 variance across samples were removed and all ASV counts were log base2 transformed prior to mean/sd normalization.